 You can ask your current broker about pre-IPO stocks or use a broker that specializes in pre-IPO sales.
-Here are a few brokers to look into.
+Here are a few options to look into.

 - Forge Global recently merged with SharesPost to create a major pre-IPO marketplace.
 Forge links sellers with buyers of pre-IPO stocks.
 The minimum investment is $100,000 and some sales may be more expensive or restricted to qualified buyers.

 - EquityZen offers pre-IPO stocks in specific companies.
 They also provide managed pre-IPO funds that allow diversified exposure to a group of pre-IPO companies.
 EquityZen has listed Pre-IPO shares in Rivian, Robinhood, Stripe, and many others.
 The minimum investment is only $10,000, though some investments may have higher minimums.

 - Nasdaq Private Market maintains a network of accredited buyers that invest in pre-IPO stocks through a flexible auction process.
 Investors must meet the SEC’s revised accredited investor criteria.

 - Pre-IPO is a European broker operated by French firm Invest Securities.
 They offer placements in selected pre-IPO companies for as little as 2,500 euros.